Nuix/discover-extension-sdk/API.md

 ### DocumentSelection

 #### get() ⇒ <[Promise]>
-- returns: Information about the current active document
+- returns: A promise resolving to an object with these properties:
+  - `mainIds` <[Array]<[Main ID]>> Array of numerical main IDs.

+This request may take a long time to complete depending on the size of the active [result set] and the number of selected documents.
+It is advisable to request the full document selection only sparingly.

 #### set(mainId) ⇒ <[Promise]>
 - `mainId` <[Main ID]> Main ID of the document to activate.